mmaharebi/AdaptiveFEM/README.md

 ## Introduction

-AdaptiveFEM is a bachelor's project that focuses on the implementation of adaptive finite element methods by Delaunay triangulation meshing.
-This project aims to provide a comprehensive understanding and practical application of adaptive finite element methods in solving complex mathematical problems.
+AdaptiveFEM is a bachelor's project that focuses on implementing adaptive finite element methods by Delaunay triangulation meshing.
+This project aims to provide a comprehensive understanding and practical application of adaptive finite element methods in solving  electromagnetics 2D problems.

 ## Features